Kevin Kern (actor): Education

 He is a cum laude graduate of New York University.
 He has a B.M. in Vocal Performance and a "full scholarship and one year study - M.A. in Music Vocal Performance."
 Prior to NYU, he was a 1992 graduate of St. Xavier High School (Cincinnati).

 Personal life

 He married Megan Lawrence in June 1999.
 They have four children.
+His brother is actor and director Joey Kern.